The benefits of land conservation must be available to all Vermonters.

 The conserved 115-acre Little Hogback Community Forest is owned by a group of individuals and families who have formed a limited liability corporation with 16 member-shares, eight of which are owned by low-income families.
 These shareholders have access to Little Hogback for hiking, skiing, no-trace camping, bird watching, picnicking, deer hunting, and for firewood.

 We also protect forestland for public ownership in the form of town forests in many Vermont communities including Marshfield, Middlesex, Waitsfield, and Marlboro.
-These forests are used for hiking, hunting, education, firewood, and sustainable management.
+We worked with the Nulhegan Abenaki to create a tribal forest in Barton.
+These forests are used for things like hiking, sugaring, hunting, education, firewood, and sustainable management.

 Affordable Housing and Other Community Uses of Land